ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 What you need to know as a user
 ===============================

-- The Ndless Installer creates files in the documents directory 'ndless'.
+- The Ndless Installer creates tempory files in the documents directory 'ndless'.
-  This directory should not be removed as long as Ndless is installed.
+  You may remove this directory after installation.
 - If the TI-Nspire becomes unusable:
-   * Reboot it while holding the keys ON+Home+Enter+P. To reboot the TI-Nspire, unplug the USB cable, then remove and put back the a battery
+   * Enter the maintenace menu by reboot it while holding the keys ON+Home+Enter+P until half the progress bar.
+To reboot the TI-Nspire, unplug the USB cable, then remove and put back the a battery.
    * Select '2' to uninstall the current OS.
 Use the Ndless Installer or TI-Nspire Computer Link Software to reinstall an OS.
 - If the Ndless Installer is lost in is installation sequence, restart it.
 Ndless may get